Kirisailekai/Car_Rental_System/README.md

 # Car Rental System

-**Car Rental System - Your Journey, Your Way!**
+**Car Rental System

 ## Description
-The Car Rental System is a JavaFX-based application designed to streamline the car rental process.
-Users can select pick-up and drop-off locations, choose rental dates, and provide payment details for a seamless experience.
+The Car Rental System is a web-based platform designed to provide a seamless and efficient car rental experience.
+Users can browse a variety of cars, select their preferred type based on capacity, price, and color, and easily book a rental online.

-## Project Requirements
+## Project Requirements List
-- [ ] Input fields for pick-up and drop-off cities.
+- Vehicle Selection: Choose from various car types (sedan, SUV, sports, etc.).
+- Filter Options: Sort by capacity, price, and color for a tailored selection.
-- [ ] Date pickers for selecting rental dates.
+- Rental Duration: Select rental start and end dates.
-- [ ] Credit card information input (card number, cardholder name, expiration date).
-- [ ] CVC input field for credit card verification.
-- [ ] Visual representation of credit card logos and security indicators.
+- Payment Integration: Secure credit card processing.
+- User Authentication: Sign up and log in functionality.
+- Admin Panel: Manage cars, bookings, and users.
-- [ ] Error handling and user input validation.
+- Error Handling: Validate user input and provide clear messages.
-- [ ] "Rent Now" button to initiate the rental process.
-- [ ] Responsive and user-friendly UI design.
+- Responsive Design: Optimized for mobile and desktop use.
-- [ ] User authentication and sign-in functionality.
-- [ ] Secure and encrypted storage of user data.
+- Security Features: Encrypted user data storage and secure payments.

 ## Team Members
 - **Tilek Sakyev**